Mohamed-Aymn/Pharmacy-System-Docs/docs/Technical-details/infrastructure.md

 # Infrastructure

-**Pharmacy System**’s infrastructure is built with Kubernetes to avoid vendor lock trap in any of cloud services, it is 100% self-managed and migratable!
+The **Pharmacy System**’s infrastructure is built with Kubernetes to avoid vendor lock traps in any of the cloud services, it is 100% self-managed and migratable!

 ![Kubernetes Deployment Diagram](./KubernetesInfrastructureDiagram.svg)